lorinachey/generative-3d-occupancy/README.md

-# Generative 3D Occupancy Mapping using Diffusion Models
+# Generative 3D Occupancy Mapping using A Diffusion Model

-This repository provides a demonstration of generative 3D occupancy mapping using a diffusion model.
-This is a simplified example with a small dataset to illustrate the core concepts of the model and allow you to play around with it.
+This repository provides a simple demo of how to train a diffusion model for 3D occupancy generation.

+## Motivation
 The core idea, introduced [1], is to predict and fill in missing areas in a 3D map of the environment.
 For example, a robot might not be able to see the floor right in front of it, or areas around a corner might be occluded.
 By using a generative model, we can synthesize a plausible reconstruction of the missing parts of the map.
 This can significantly improve a robot's navigation and interaction capabilities.
 The methods have been enhanced and adapted for new platforms in subsequent works [2, 3].

+### Examples

-Below is an example of the model generating predictions in a cluttered environment, probabilistically merging the predictions into the running occupancy map, and then traversing that area.
+![Generative Prediction of a narrow hallway](images/narrow_hallway_process.png) *Figure 1: The model generating predictions in a cluttered environment, probabilistically merging the predictions into the running occupancy map, and then traversing that area.*

-![Generative Prediction of a narrow hallway](images/narrow_hallway_process.png) *Figure 1: The model receives a partial point cloud of a narrow hallway (left) and generates a complete 3D occupancy map (right), filling in the unobserved floor and walls.*

-The image below shows a real-world example of how this technology can be used with a quadruped robot to fill in unobserved areas around a corner.
+![Spot robot turning a corner and filling in the map](images/corner_diff.png) *Figure 2: This image shows a real-world example of how this technology can be used with a quadruped robot to fill in unobserved areas around a corner.
 The green voxels are the direct observation voxels generated from the LiDAR sensor on the top of the Spot.
-The red voxels are predicted to be occupied by the 3D occupancy model and fill the area that the sensor on the Spot could not detect.
-This data was collected on a real Spot robot but we show the approximate location with the Spot image in this photo.
+The red voxels are predicted to be occupied by the 3D occupancy model and fill the area that Spot could not detect.
+This data was collected on a real Spot robot but we show the approximate location with the Spot image in this photo.*

-![Spot robot turning a corner and filling in the map](images/corner_diff.png) *Figure 2: A Spot robot turns a corner, leaving an unobserved gap in its map.
-The generative model is used to predict the floor, creating a more complete map for navigation.*

 ## Getting Started